genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/03_processes.md

   - processes
 ---

 Each application must have a **-processes.xml** file.
-This contains the configuration of each module (data server, request server and event-handler etc).
+This contains the configuration of each module (Data Server, Request Server, Event Handler, etc).
 It is generated automatically when you create a new Genesis project using  [GenX CLI tool](/getting-started/quick-start/create-a-new-project/).

 If you add new processes, you need to add their details to the _application_**-processes.xml** file.
 See the section on [adding processes](/getting-started/quick-start/prepare-the-server-and-build/) for more details on how to do this.